tonymm81/web_page/README.md

 # My web page

 The page is released in kapsi server.
-The address is https://www.tonimaenpaa.fi I am testing and building a page still so sometimes you will get server error but try later again.
+The address is https://www.tonimaenpaa.fi I am still developing the site.

 ## version 100: